Taste Buds (TV series)

-Taste Buds is a Canadian children's television series, produced by (TVOntario) by partners/executive producers Mark Bishop and Matt Hornburg of Toronto's marblemedia.
-The series premiered on September 1, 2008 and ended on September 24, 2012 after three seasons.
-At the 2010 Gemini Awards, marblemedia accepted the company's first-ever Gemini, for Taste Buds season 2, in the category of "Best Cross-Platform Production – Children's and Youth".
-Taste Buds was shot at various locations in and around Toronto and Southern Ontario.
-Reruns were broadcast on the Qubo television network from June 30, 2012 (alongside Artzooka!, Jakers!
-The Adventures of Piggley Winks and Harry and His Bucket Full of Dinosaurs) to May 24, 2020.
+Taste Buds is a Canadian children's television series, produced by (TVOntario) by partners/executive producers Mark Bishop and Matt Hornburg of Toronto's Marblemedia.
+The series premiered on September 1, 2008 and ended on September 24, 2012 after 3 seasons.

+Synopsis

-Taste Buds is a cooking show geared to children aged 7–10, that teaches children to think about what they eat and explore new foods from around the world.
+This is a cooking show geared to children aged 7–10, that teaches children to think about what they eat and explore new foods from around the world.
 The two young hosts, Avery and Lily, cook recipes that are easy for kids to make by themselves or with a bit of grown up help.
 The episodes follow Avery and Lily as they lead viewers on new taste adventures exploring the culture, history, science and art behind different foods.
 Also helping out in the kitchen is their adult co-host Matt, a chef and fellow Taste Bud who is passionate about food and eager to share his expert knowledge.
 It also stars other kids that help out and try foods on every episode.

 The show also contains the high-tech Chillbot 3000, a voice-activated computer fridge that outputs recipes, facts and tips in a flash.
 Chillbot also connects the Taste Buds to one of four field correspondents: Health Meister, Science Whiz, World Traveller and History Buff, each providing the hosts with background educational information on the food they are working with.

+Broadcast

+The show premiered on TVO in Canada on September 1, 2008.
+Reruns began airing in the United States on Qubo from June 30, 2012 (alongside Artzooka!, Jakers!
+The Adventures of Piggley Winks and Harry and His Bucket Full of Dinosaurs) to May 24, 2014.
+The show is streaming free on HappyKids.